Myeloma shares some similar features and symptoms with other blood disorders, including:

 - POEMS syndrome

 This disease has some features in common with myeloma.
 It is a malignancy of B lymphocytes that produce a monoclonal immunoglobulin that can be measured in the blood.
 The malignant B lymphocytes replace the normal marrow cells and may cause anemia and other blood cell deficiencies by preventing the normal marrow cells from making blood cells efficiently.
-The monoclonal immunoglobulin produced by the malignant B lymphocyte is a very large type of IgM, referred to as “macroglobulin” (large globulin).
+The monoclonal (M) immunoglobulin produced by the malignant B lymphocyte is a very large type of immunoglobulin M (IgM), referred to as a “macroglobulin” (large globulin).
 For more information see the free LLS fact sheet, Waldenström Macroglobulinemia Facts.

-A systemic disorder that involves the immune system, LCDD is caused by an excess buildup of immunoglobulin light chains in the tissues and organs.
-Light chains are an important part of the body's immune system.
-However, if they become trapped in the tissues of the kidneys, lungs, skin, joints or blood vessels, the light chains can set off reactions leading to tissue or organ inflammation and damage.
-Early signs and symptoms of light chain deposition disease may include protein in the urine, high blood pressure, decreased kidney function and nephrotic syndrome (a kidney disorder that causes the body to lose too much protein in the urine).
-LCDD can occur in patients who have myeloma as well as in individuals who have monoclonal gammopathy of undetermined significance (MGUS) or lymph node disorders.
+.
+This is a systemic disorder that involves the immune system, caused by an excess buildup of immunoglobulin light chains in the tissues and organs.
+Light chains are an important part of the body’s immune system.
+However, if they become trapped in the tissues of the kidneys, lungs, skin, joints or blood vessels, the light chains can trigger reactions that lead to tissue or organ inflammation and damage.
+Early signs and symptoms of LCDD may include protein in the urine, high blood pressure, decreased kidney function and nephrotic syndrome (a kidney disorder that causes the body to eliminate too much protein in the urine).
+Approximately 50 to 60 percent of patients with LCDD have myeloma, and about 17 percent have monoclonal gammopathy of undetermined significance (MGUS).

-A rare plasma cell disease that may be primary (de novo) or secondary, evolving from an existing diagnosis of myeloma.
+A rare plasma cell disease that may be primary (without known cause) or secondary (evolving from an existing diagnosis of myeloma).
 Most cases are primary; approximately 5 percent of cases are diagnosed in patients who have myeloma.
-In this disorder, patients have high numbers of plasma cells circulating in the blood.
-The disease is treated like myeloma but frequently requires more aggressive therapy as this disease is more aggressive than myeloma.
+In this disorder, patients have high numbers of plasma cells (greater than 20 percent) circulating in the blood, often creating plasmacytomas throughout the body.
+This disease is treated like myeloma but frequently requires more aggressive therapy as this disease is more aggressive than myeloma.